'Reassurance needed' after fatal stabbing

 People are right to be concerned about violence after a fatal stabbing, Suffolk's police and crime commissioner (PCC) said.

-Tim Passmore is to attend a public meeting in Ipswich following the killing of Tavis Spencer Aitkens in the town on Saturday.
+Tim Passmore is to attend a public meeting in Ipswich following the killing of Tavis Spencer-Aitkens in the town on Saturday.

 A 41-year-old man is being questioned over the attack in Packard Avenue.